Tips for Faculty

 - Encourage students to discuss accommodations with you as early in the semester as possible.
 You can do this as part of the general information you give students verbally, or you may opt to place some language about accommodations in your course syllabi.
 The following language is suggested:

 “If you have a disability and require accommodations, please email Catherine Getchell, Director of the Office of Disability Resources or call her office at 412-268-6121.
 If you have an accommodations letter from the Office of Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.”

 - Students have a right to privacy related to their accommodations.
 All conversations should be confidential.
 Conversations with others regarding the accommodation(s) should be limited to those who have a need to know.

 - File notices of accommodations in a secure location.

 - If you have a question about a student’s accommodation or how to implement it into your classroom please email Catherine Getchell.

 - Some accommodations require a particular arrangement unique to each class.
-These include flexible assignment completion dates and consideration for more flexible attendance.
+These include testing accommodations, flexible assignment completion dates and consideration for more flexible attendance.
 Make these arrangements as specific and concrete as possible to avoid ambiguity.

 After the meeting